-1Profitability of for instance investment in fertilizer is unlikely to be homogeneous accross rice farmers in the area.
-Indeed, the existence of transaction costs at virtually all levels affects profitability, leading some households to self select out of markets (de Janvry, Fafchamps, and Sadoulet, 1991).
+&lt;sup>2Profitability of for instance investment in fertilizer is unlikely to be homogeneous across rice farmers in the area.
+Indeed, the existence of transaction costs at virtually all levels affects profitablity, leading some households to self select out of markets (de Janvry, Fafchamps, and Sadoulet, 1991).
 This implies that some intensification investments will remain unprofitable for at least some farmers even after relaxing information constraints.